 Presented by Allen White

-Allen White Is a Microsoft SQL Server MVP and Practice Leader at UpSearch.
+Allen White is a Microsoft SQL Server MVP and Practice Leader at UpSearch.
 Allen has been working with relational database systems for over 20 years.
 He has architected database solutions in application areas like retail point-of-sale (POS), POS audit, loss prevention, logistics, school district information management, purchasing and asset inventory and runtime analytics.
-He currently serves the SQL Server community as President of the Ohio North SQL Server User Group, the Cleveland, OH based chapter of the Professional Association for SQL Server (PASS).
-Contact Allen at http://upsearch.com/sql
+He is the past President of the Ohio North SQL Server User Group, the Cleveland, OH based chapter of the Professional Association for SQL Server (PASS).
+Contact Allen at upsearch.com.
+Follow Allen on Twitter: @SQLRunr

 Need to be invoiced or interested in registering 2 or more people?
 Please contact our customer service team at firstname.lastname@example.org or by phone at 800-262-1954 or 913-967-1719.
 Invoicing options and group discounts are available.